-The Waite Campus houses the Waite Agricultural Research Institute, which was established on the site in 1924 following a bequest of Urrbrae House and 300 acres from Mr Peter Waite to the University of Adelaide.
+Named in honour of Peter Waite, the Waite Agricultural Research Institute was established on the site in 1924 following the bequest of Urrbrae House and 300 acres from Mr Peter Waite to the University of Adelaide.

 The objective of the bequest was "to advance the cause of education and more especially to promote the teaching and study of Agriculture and Forestry and allied subjects".

 The campus is located on 184 hectares in the Adelaide foothills with views to the sea and the city.
 It is located at Urrbrae, seven kilometres south east of North Terrace campus and the Adelaide CBD.

 Campus map and directions